RedisLabs/redislabs-docs/content/platforms/kubernetes/deployment/using-kustomize.md

 ---
-Title: Use kustomize for deployment
+Title: Deploy with kustomize
-linkTitle: kustomize
+linkTitle: Deploy with kustomize
 description: How to use the kustomize tool with the Redis Enterprise operator on Kubernetes
 weight: 90
 alwaysopen: false